LiFePO4 is Lithium-Ion: Why Terminology Matters

 Lithium-Ion Batteries = Rechargeable

 Lithium-ion batteries are rechargeable and move lithium ions between electrodes during charging and discharging.
+This the definition of Li-Ion Battery.

 Examples of Li-Ion chemistries: